s-slingerland/portfolio/portfolio/README.md

 ### License

-# Copyright 2017 Sean Slingerland
+*Copyright 2017 Sean Slingerland*
+*This is licensed under the MIT license*